openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |LANG| does not support sharing closures at runtime.
 Therefore, ``Sendable``
 classes are not allowed to capture local variable, or use a function or class from the same module, as otherwise a closure is created.
-Only imported variables, classes, and functions can be used inside a ``Sendable`` class body.
+Imported variables, classes, and functions only can be used inside a ``Sendable`` class body.

 |CB_NON_COMPLIANT_CODE|
 ~~~~~~~~~~~~~~~~~~~~~~~